Siddhu2008/gitnew-demo/README.md

 # gitnew-demo
-this repo is for learning purpose
+this repo is for learning purpose. author-siddhu kumar